Education in Syria

-Education is free and compulsory from ages 7 to 15.
-Arabic is the medium of instruction in the Syrian Arab Republic.
-English is taught from grade 1, and French or Russian is taught from grade 7 in the basic learning stage as the primary second language.

 According to the 2007 census, 98 percent of schools in Syria were public (state run), 1.8 percent were private, and 0.2 percent were United Nations Relief and Works Agency schools for children who are refugees.

 In 2007, there were 8 million students in the education system of Syria (4 million in basic education, 1.4 million in secondary and 2.3 million in tertiary).
 Given the current growth rate in the school age population, it is projected that by 2015, the education system in Syria will need to cater to an additional 1 million students in basic and secondary education.

 The school system in Syria is divided into basic and secondary education levels: